 Increase User Engagement

-Kikori harnesses an online community-driven platform to link educators with social-emotional learning (eSEL) activities and resources, empowering them to adeptly cultivate emotional and interpersonal skills in their students.
-I learned how to roll with a client who had their own vision.
-It was a great learning experience, teaching me the art of adaptability and ensuring that we delivered what the client wanted, even when it diverged from our research findings.
+Kikori harnesses an online community-driven platform to link educators with social-emotional learning (eSEL) activities and resources, empowering them to cultivate emotional and interpersonal skills in their students adeptly.
+I learned how to navigate a client relationship where the client's strong vision conflicted with research findings.
+It was a great learning experience, teaching me the art of adaptability and ensuring we delivered what the client wanted, even when it diverged from our research findings.

 Client: